expressjs/expressjs.com/CONTRIBUTING.md

 **CSS or Javascript**
 - All css and js files are kept in `css` and `js` folders on the project root.

-**SVG Flag Icons**
-- The SVG flag icons used in this project were sourced from [Nucleo SVG Flag Icons.](https://nucleoapp.com/svg-flag-icons)

 The Express JS website is build using [Jeykyll](https://jekyllrb.com/) and is hosted on [Github Pages](https://pages.github.com/).